Homosexuality and the Anglican Communion: Church in Wales

 In 2015, the governing body voted in favour of same-sex marriages, but a policy change requires further action.
 During the consultation and discussion, a majority of respondents voted in favour of same-gender marriage.
 Among the dioceses, the Diocese of St Asaph and the Diocese of Llandaff overwhelmingly supported same-sex marriage.
 Overall, 52% of the Governing Body voted in favour of allowing same-sex marriages in church.
 In April 2016, the Bench of Bishops decided to fully affirm same-sex couples and offer prayers of celebration for same-sex marriages.
 Of the prayers provided for same-sex couples, Form One gives God thanks "for [the two people], who have found such love and companionship in each other, that it has led them to dedicate their lives in support of one another".
 In September 2021, the Church in Wales voted to "formally bless same-sex couples" instead (by way of debate and compromise) - but still not legally recognising same-sex marriage within titles of the Church officially.

 In November 2021, the Bishop of St Asaph Gregory Cameron blessed the civil partnership of Lee Taylor and Fabiano Da Silva Duarte at St Collen's Church in Llangollen.
 Kieran Bohan coordinator of the Open Table Network said: "It is heartwarming to see a bishop embrace a priest whose civil partnership he has just blessed."
+In 2025, the Church in Wales elected Cherry Vann as the Archbishop of Wales, making her the first woman to serve as Archbishop in the United Kingdom and the first openly LGBTQ and partnered bishop to be a Primate within the Anglican Communion.